FreakC-Foundation/FreakC/README.md

 To create a new FreakC project quickly, you can type:

     freakc project_name --create

+Notice that it will generate a file with a Hello World example in it, if you just want to create an empty file, type:

+    freakc project_name --create --empty

 To show all options and usage, type: